When to arrive in the UK?

 What to bring with you

-The British weather is notoriously unpredictable; it can be sunny when you wake up and pouring with rain by mid morning.
+♦ British weather is generally quite mild (not too hot or cold) but can be very unpredictable and changeable; it can be sunny when you wake up and pouring with rain by mid-morning.
 Bring adequate rain protection and cold weather clothing if you can.

 Your arrival in the UK